sjoerdvisscher/blog/2012/2012-01-14 zippers with Multiplate.md

 _The complete code of this blogpost can be found in [this gist][0]._

-For a while I've been thinking about how to implement zippers with Multiplate.
+For a while I've been thinking about how to implement zippers with [Multiplate][6].
 [Oleg showed][1] how to implement a zipper for traversables, and Multiplate is a generalization of traversable to a family of types, so this seemed a good place to start.

 ## A zipper for traversables